spryker/spryker-docs/docs/about/all/support/share-secrets-with-the-spryker-support-team.md

 ---
-title: How to share secrets with the Spryker Support Team
+title: Share secrets with the Spryker Support Team
 description: Learn how to share secrets with the Spryker Support Team
 last_updated: Jun 16, 2021
 template: concept-topic-template